-Capital constraints are binding for at least some farmers in Southern Mali, and agricultural lending with balloon payments (i.e., with cash flows matched to those of the intended productive activity) can increase investments in agriculture.
+to accumulate (Afzal et al. 2018).
 This is an important policy lesson since the majority of microcredit has focused on small enterprise lending, and the typical microcredit loan contract-where clients must start repayment after a few weeks-is ill-suited to agriculture.
-Given the lackluster average estimated impact of entrepreneurial microcredit (Banerjee, Karlan, and Zinman 2015; Meager 2019), our results suggest a path for microcredit lenders looking to shift their model towards a product that generates higher average returns for borrowers without increasing default.
-Naturally, further experimentation would be fruitful in order to test, for example, whether each of the three changes from the more "normal" microcredit model (group liability, agricultural focus, balloon repayment) was necessary.
+Given the lackluster average estimated impact of entrepreneurial microcredit from marginal increases in access (Banerjee, Karlan, and Zinman 2015; Meager 2019), our results suggest a path for microcredit lenders looking to shift their model towards a product that generates higher average returns for borrowers without increasing default.
+Further experimentation would be fruitful to demarcate the external validity of our results: to test, for example, whether each of the three changes from the more "normal" microcredit model (group liability, agricultural focus, balloon repayment) was necessary.